Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 happens when the pleura becomes irritated or swollen.
 The pleura is a thin piece of tissue made of 2 layers.
 One layer lines the inside of your chest cavity, and the other surrounds your lungs.
 There is a small amount of fluid between the layers that helps them move easily when you breathe.
 When the pleura is irritated or swollen, the layers rub together as you breathe.

 Signs and symptoms may include any of the following:

 - Sharp, stabbing pain in your side or lower part of your chest

-- Pain that gets worse when you cough, sneeze, or take a breath in
+- Chest pain that gets worse when you cough, sneeze, or take a breath in

 - Pain when your rib area is touched